| Title: | Download and Analyze Crash Data |

 cache |

-This function downloads raw data from the GES and CRSS crash databases.
-If no directory (dir) is specified, raw CSV files are downloaded into a tempdir(), where they are also prepared, combined, and then brought into the current environment.
+If source = 'nhtsa' and no directory (dir) is specified, SAS files are downloaded into a tempdir(), where they are also prepared, combined, and then brought into the current environment.
 If you specify a directory (dir), the function will look there for a 'GESCRSS data' folder.
-If not found, it will be created and populated with raw and prepared SAS and RDS files.
-If the directory is found, the function makes sure all requested years are present and asks permission to download any missing years.
+If not found, it will be created and populated with raw and prepared SAS and RDS files, otherwise the function makes sure all requested years are present and asks permission to download any missing years.

 The object returned is a list with class 'GESCRSS'.
 It contains six tibbles: flat, multi_acc, multi_veh, multi_per, events, and codebook.